 A fun gay bar with drag shows, DJs later in the night, and a favorite ‘buffet & drinks’ deal on Wednesdays.
-Relaxed and without attitude, this is one gay spot in Milan are welcomed without attitude – Trust us, this is incredibly refreshing after a few days here.
+Relaxed and without attitude, this is one gay spot in Milan where all are welcomed without attitude – Trust us, this is incredibly refreshing after a few days here.

 Other Gay Bars in Milam

-G Street – An American style gay lounge in Milan like you might find in Honolulu, Orlando or Fort Lauderdale.
-Annyoginlu, you need a requires the Anddos membership card to enter – but if you have one from the gay saunas in Milan you can enjoy lower drink prices here and friendly locals.
+An American-style gay lounge in Milan like you might find in Honolulu, Orlando or Fort Lauderdale.
+Annyoginlu, you need a requires the Anddos membership card to enter – but if you have one from the gay saunas in Milan, you can enjoy lower drink prices here and friendly locals.
 On Via Sammartini street, this new gay bar offers also offers sexy go-go dances and disco-dance weekends.

 A traditional, gay-friendly bar & cafe that Europe does so well with affordable drinks and specialty cocktails.
-Originally from Florence, this spot has become popular with young LBGT local especially between 6 – 9 pm where an array of tapas is served.
+Originally from Florence, this spot has become popular with young LBGT locals, especially between 6 – 9 pm, where an array of tapas is served.
 Beerbanti is not only a pub, but it is also: a brewery, piadineria, appetizers, cafeteria … but also a sandwich shop.

 A cruising bar where you can basically guarantee all younger / fit guys are escorts.
-There are some fun strip shows and drag talent, plus discreet cabin in the basement for your own fun but we didn’t enjoy it here.
+There are some fun strip shows and drag talent, plus a discreet cabin in the basement for your own fun, but we didn’t enjoy it here.

-Much like the name, we are not quite sure what as going on there and we found a mix between a gay bar, rent boy paradise and soft-core sex shows.
-Located on via Sammartini street there is a healthy dose of male strip shows, DJs and dancing with a very mixed crowd.
+Much like the name, we are not quite sure what is going on there, and we found a mix between a gay bar, rent boy paradise and soft-core sex shows.
+Located on via Sammartini street, there is a healthy dose of male strip shows, DJs and dancing with a very mixed crowd.
 Cruisy and undeniably hot, if you want to gawk at gorgeous Milanese men, this is the place to go.

 Gay Clubs and Parties In Milan

-A living piece of history, Club Plastic has been Milan’s most fabulous gay disco since it opened in the 80’s and still today has a loyal following in alternative Milan LGBT.
+A living piece of history, Club Plastic has been Milan’s most fabulous gay disco since it opened in the 80s and still today has a loyal following in alternative Milan LGBT.
 They normally have an amazing line-up, insanely good vibes and super friendly people – but the entrance fee can often be quite steep.

-A huge monthly gay dance party with sexy dancers, international DJs, lasers and world-class production qualities – plus a busy dark room.
-Gate Party is worth planning an entire trip around to Gay Milan, but it is expensive compared to other options n Milan with entry between 20-25 euro + 12 euro for ANDDOS membership card if you don’t already have one.
+A huge monthly gay dance party with sexy dancers, international DJs, lasers and world-class production qualities – plus a busy darkroom.
+Gate Party is worth planning an entire trip around to Gay Milan, but it is expensive compared to other options n Milan, with entry between 20-25 euros + 12 euros for ANDDOS membership card if you don’t already have one.

-A new gay dance party in Milan where digs blast pop, Top 40 and gay anthems across in multiple rooms.
+A new gay dance party in Milan where digs blast pop, Top 40 and gay anthems across multiple rooms.
 Check Facebook for upcoming events.

-An LGBT popular winter dance party with a hipster / mixed crowd and 80’s, 90’s dance music.
-Venues and themes frequently change so check their Facebook page but generally held two times per month.
+An LGBT popular winter dance party with a hipster / mixed crowd and ’80s, 90’s dance music.
+Venues and themes frequently change, so check their Facebook page but generally held two times per month.

 Milan is a work-hard, play-hard kind of city which often leaves the weekday nightlife lacking.
-Luckily every Wednesday you can head to Patchouli Cafe for drag shows, fab food, and drinks from 7 pm daily … and with free entry!
+Luckily every Wednesday, you can head to Patchouli Cafe for drag shows, fab food, and drinks from 7 pm daily … and with free entry!
 Halleloo!

-Toilet Club @ Q21 – An LGBT-popular dance party night held on Saturday night.
+An LGBT-popular dance party night is held on Saturday night.
 Very alternative with a devil-may-care approach to partying.
-Anything and everything goes here so check out their upcoming events and let your freak flag fly!
+Anything and everything goes here, so check out their upcoming events and let your freak flag fly!

 Talking place every Friday night at the same venue, qLAB is a temple of Pop music and hedonistic fun.
-Be prepared to dance for hours to the amazing music and surrounded by gorgeous people.
+Be prepared to dance for hours to the amazing music and to be surrounded by gorgeous people.

 A party run by the Arcigay Milan LGBT community organization, featuring several well-stocked bars, busy dance floors pumping to DJ house, R&B and pop music + a few relaxing spaces.
-There is usually a buffet dinner with drag and performance shows early in the evening then partying into the night.
+There is usually a buffet dinner with drag, and performance shows early in the evening, then partying into the night.
 Check out their website or the latest dates and venues.

 Gay Saunas in Milan

 A newly opened sauna in Milan with a large, neon-lit pool, jacuzzi, Turkish bath, sauna, relaxation areas, shower and simple bar.
-Tblue Sauna offers a great male massage with English speaking staff.
-Very modern and cool, but a little quiet early in the week – like most gay sauna around the world.
+Tblue Sauna offers a great male massage with English-speaking staff.
+Very modern and cool, but a little quiet early in the week – like most gay saunas around the world.

 A gay sauna mostly frequented by bears, leather lovers, and mature guys.
-There are two floors, a male massage room, showers, lockers, a Turkish bath and Finnish Sauna plus split cruising zones to keep you entertained.
+There are two floors, a male massage room, showers, lockers, a Turkish bath and Finnish Sauna, plus split cruising zones to keep you entertained.
 Found in the same building as the Hot Dog Club Milan gay cruise club.

-Royal Hammam – One of the busiest gay sauna in Milan – and far better than any gay hammam we visited in Istanbul or Ankara!
-Sure, the staff here can be quite rude (this is Italy after all), and there are a few hustlers hanging around, but the Royal Hammam also has a large outdoor pool with relaxing terrace, sauna, jacuzzi, Turkish bar, full bar and large cruising/darkroom space.
-Open 24 hours on the weekends and until 2 am during the week, with a nice mix of young, sexy Italian men and expats.
+Sure, the staff here can be quite rude (this is Italy, after all), and there are a few hustlers hanging around, but the Royal Hammam also has a large outdoor pool with a relaxing terrace, sauna, jacuzzi, Turkish bar, full bar and large cruising/darkroom space.
+Open 24 hours on the weekends and until 2 am during the week, with a nice mix of young, sexy Italian men and ex-pats.